Documentation index for AI agents: see /llms.txt. Markdown versions of every page are available at <path>.md or via Accept: text/markdown.

 1. Configure a data environment

 Profiling needs a target_database to read and a durable catalog to write. inline and empty catalogs are read-only runtime inputs and are rejected for writes.
-See Data Environment for the full schema.

 data-environment.json